soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 physicsWorld.contactDelegate = self
 ```

-Finally, you can implement the *didBeginContact* method that will be called whenever a collision takes place that you want to know about e.g. The ones with a *contactMask* of `1`.
+Finally, we can implement the *didBeginContact* method from the `SKPhysicsContactDelegate` protocol.
+This method will be called whenever a collision takes place that we want to know about e.g. The ones with a *contactMask* of `1`.

 > [action]
 > Add this new method to the *GameScene* class: